peterdonnelly1/pipeline/README.md

     sudo docker rmi -f classi

     you will have to build it again if you do this.
-Building should be very fast since Docker will have cached everything that did not change since the last build.
+    Building should be fast since Docker will have cached everything that did not change since the last build.

 ---